RIPE NCC: History

 The RIPE NCC began its operations in April 1992 in Amsterdam, Netherlands.
 Initial funding was provided by the academic networks Réseaux Associés pour la Recherche Européenne (RARE) members, EARN, and EUnet.
 The RIPE NCC was formally established when the Dutch version of the Articles of Association was deposited with the Amsterdam Chamber of Commerce on 12 November 1997.
 The first RIPE NCC Activity Plan was published in May 1991.

 On 25 November 2019, RIPE NCC announced that it had made its “final /22 IPv4 allocation from the last remaining addresses in our available pool.
 We have now run out of IPv4 addresses.”
 RIPE NCC will continue to allocate IPv4 addresses, but only “from organisations that have gone out of business or are closed, or from networks that return addresses they no longer need.
 These addresses will be allocated to our members (LIRs) according to their position on a new waiting list ….”
 The announcement also called for support for the implementation of the IPv6 roll-out.

 Activities

-The RIPE NCC support technical coordination of the Internet infrastructure in its service region and beyond.
+The RIPE NCC supports technical coordination of the Internet infrastructure in its service region and beyond.
 It undertakes many activities in this area, including: